mateuszbaransanok/MLnumpy/README.md

 ## Issues

-If you encounter any problems, please email me at <mateusz.baran.sanok@gmail.com>, along with a detailed description.
+If you encounter any problems, please leave [issue](../../issues/new), along with a detailed description.